 So, how is it even possible for pike to live in these saltwater areas of Northern Europe?
 Well, pike can live in these waters for two main reasons:

-- The Baltic Sea’s pond-like nature means both a lot of pike-suitable, shallow coastal areas and a year-round moderate water temperature.
+- The Baltic Sea’s lake-like nature means both a lot of pike-suitable, shallow coastal areas and a year-round moderate water temperature.

 - The Baltic Sea is also the world’s largest body of brackish water, due to the fact that it is almost tightly surrounded by land, almost entirely.
 Additionally, numerous rivers provide the Baltic Sea with plenty of freshwater, which is why the pike, and many other freshwater species, prefer its coastal areas.
 This is especially obvious in Sweden, where pike fishing in and around river mouths can be dreamlike.

 Where to Locate Pike in Saltwater?

 Now that you know where to find saltwater pike fishing regions, let’s move on to the actual locations and hot spots!
 Remember that large bays, archipelagos, straits, and shallower areas off islands and the number one spots for saltwater pikes.

 Generally, you should stay close to the shore.
-The deep sea is not the place to fish for saltwater pike!
+The open sea is not the place to fish for saltwater pike!
 If and when you have decided on an area you want to fish, preferably by boat, start very close to land and fish your way into deeper waters.

 Anything from very shallow (less than 1 meter/3 foot) to depths of 6 to 8 meters/18-25 feet can hold pike in the Baltic Sea.
 Deeper than that is possible, but then you really have to have a fish finder or a guide with you, in order to find the baitfish swarms out there in the deeper waters.

 Most likely, pike will be all over the place and if they aren’t in the reeds, they can actually be quite some distance away from it.
 Try to cover the entire area surrounding these reed belts!